JeremyOrr4/a4-urbanism-JeremyOrr4/README.md

 (in main directory)
 java -jar island/island.jar -i (mesh to be read in) -o (mesh to be outputted and visualized) -h (height of input mesh) -w (width of input mesh)

+If you do not see the tests run in the terminal try to do the command 'mvn clean install'
 -----Other Args -----
 -help -> help message
 -l -> activates lagoon option